sbueringer/blog/_posts/2019-01-04-open-policy-agent-authorization-webhook.md

 * We have to be careful to deny the correct verbs.
 A simple `delete` in RBAC allows `delete` and  `deletecollection` (cf. [Authorization Overview](https://kubernetes.io/docs/reference/access-authn-authz/authorization/)).
 * Open Policy Agent makes it also very easy to write unit tests for all our policies.
 For more information, see [How Do I Test Policies?](https://www.openpolicyagent.org/docs/how-do-i-test-policies.html)

-## Create/ update/ delete on specific StorageClasses
+## Create/update/delete on specific StorageClasses

-As in the first example, we first have to grant user access via RBAC:
+As in the first example, we have to grant user access via RBAC:

 ````yaml
 kind: ClusterRole